DataDog/integrations-extras/traefik/README.md

 **Available for Agent >6.0**

-By default [Traefik logging][9] feature logs to stdout.
-This should not be changed for containerised version as the Datadog Agent is able to collect logs directly from container `Stdout`/`Stderr`.
+By default [Traefik logs][9] are sent to stdout.
+This should not be changed for containerized version, as the Datadog Agent is able to collect logs directly from container `Stdout`/`Stderr`.

-To configure Traefik to log into a file simply add the following in the Traefik configuration file:
+To configure Traefik to log to a file, add the following in the Traefik configuration file:

 ```
 [traefikLog]